bmeurant/technical-docs/software-architecture/system-design-patterns/performance-antipatterns.md

 # Performance Antipatterns

 Performance antipatterns are common but ineffective solutions to recurring problems that degrade a system's speed, scalability, and efficiency.
 While they may seem like a straightforward approach initially, they create significant bottlenecks, increase latency, and lead to poor resource utilization.
-Understanding these antipatterns is crucial for building robust and [[system-design-fundamentals#Performance vs. Scalability|performant]] systems.
+Understanding these antipatterns is crucial for building robust and [[software-architecture/system-design-fundamentals/index#Performance vs. Scalability|performant]] systems.

 These antipatterns often emerge from a misunderstanding of underlying system behaviors, especially in distributed environments.
 Addressing them typically involves a trade-off, such as increasing code complexity or infrastructure costs to achieve better performance and reliability.